Dr. T & The Women (2000) from Johnny Web (Uncle Scoopy)

 The People Vote ...

 • With their votes ...
-IMDB summary: IMDb voters score it 5.7, surprisingly weak for a movie with above average reviews.
-Except for M.A.S.H., Altman's films have always been better received by critics than by general audiences.
-Apollo users 69/100.
+IMDB summary: IMDb voters score it 4.8, which is exceptionally weak for a movie with 64% positive reviews from the top critics.
+That's kind of an Altman thing.
+Except for M*A*S*H, Altman's films have always been better received by critics than by general audiences.

 My guideline: A means the movie is so good it will appeal to you even if you hate the genre.
 B means the movie is not good enough to win you over if you hate the genre, but is good enough to do so if you have an open mind about this type of film.
 C means it will only appeal to genre addicts, and has no crossover appeal.
 D means you'll hate it even if you like the genre.
 E means that you'll hate it even if you love the genre.
 F means that the film is not only unappealing across-the-board, but technically inept as well.

-Based on this description, this film is a C-, I just don't see any reach beyond loyal Altman fans.
+Based on this description, this film is a C-.
+I just don't see any reach beyond loyal Altman fans.
 I like Altman a lot, and it even tested my patience.
-I believe that of all the major Critics, Berardinelli seemed to be the only one who saw the same movie I saw.
-The others must have been watching a re-run of M.A.S.H.
-(Tuna, also C-)
+Of all the major critics whose essays I read, only James Berardinelli seemed to be have seen the same movie I saw.
+The others must have been watching a re-run of M*A*S*H.

 Return to the Movie House home page